 Eva uses the assigns clauses provided for library functions.
-It does not take advantage of the assigns clauses of functions whose implementation is also available, except when option -eva-use-spec is used (section 6.2.9).
+It does not take advantage of the assigns clauses of functions whose implementation is also available, except when option -val-use-spec is used (section 6.3.2).
 The option -from-verify-assigns can be used to check the assigns clauses, when dependencies computation is also activated (section 7.1).